-6.3 Establishment of Control sites to help measure success of the mitigation objectives
+4.3 Establishment of Control sites to help demonstrate wetland creation success

 Numerous Wallum Sedgefrog habitat control sites will be established across the Subject Site and within the wider SEQ area.
-These control sites will ensure that the success of the created compensatory habitat (as defined in Table 6.2a and b) over the course of the monitoring regime accurately reflects that which would occur in remnant habitat - both within and surrounding the broader Caloundra South site.
+These control sites will ensure that the success of the created compensatory habitat (as defined in Table 4.2a and b) over the course of the monitoring regime accurately reflects that which would occur in remnant habitat - both within and surrounding the broader Caloundra South site.
 These control sites will be established to measure: